oloapinivad/MiLES/README.md

 It works on daily 500hPa geopotential height data and produces NetCDF4 outputs and climatological figures for the chosen time period (over the for standard 4 seasons) in 3 different output format.
 Data are interpolated on a common 2.5x2.5 grid using CDO.
-Model data are compated against ECMWF ERA-INTERIM reanalysis for a standard period (1979-2014) or with any other MiLES-generated data
+Model data are compared against ECMWF ERA-INTERIM reanalysis for a standard period (1979-2014) or with any other MiLES-generated data

 Current version includes: